Break in to prison healthcare!

 The full-time role will be working 37.5 hours per week on a rota basis across 7 days.
 The salary for this role is up to £30,000 per annum (pro-rata for part-time) - dependent on experience.
-Please note there is no parking on site however Care Uk are offering subsidies on parking at a local care park.

 For further information, please contact Isabelle Bray - firstname.lastname@example.org

 Please note that this role is subject to Care UK Terms & Conditions and offers of employment are subject to satisfactory receipt of references, enhanced DBS check and prison vetting.